-In Vietnam, 11,000 people lose their lives annually in road crashes; over 4,000 of those who die are children.
-This project instills safe road habits in 1,500 children by providing helmets, holding road safety awareness-building activities, training teachers in innovative teaching techniques on road safety, and engineering safety into school environments.
+In Vietnam, 21,651 people lose their lives annually in road crashes.
+Road injury is the second leading cause of death for children ages 5-14.
+This project instills safe road habits in 1,500 children by providing helmets, holding awareness-raising activities, training teachers on education techniques, and engineering safety into school environments.
 These interventions ensure that students can travel to and from school safely and wear helmets every time they ride motorcycles or bicycles.

 What is the issue, problem, or challenge?

 Every day, 30 people perish on Vietnam's roads, many of them children.
 Countless others are permanently disabled, plunging families into poverty with overwhelming medical costs and lost wages.
 In Vietnam, motorcycles have given mobility to the masses, but also put the next generation of road users at greater risk.
-Nationally, only 47 percent of children wear helmets, leaving them immensely vulnerable in the event of a crash.
+There is a national helmet law in place that includes all motorcyclists above the age of six, however only 38 percent of children in Vietnam's major cities wear helmets.

 How will this project solve this problem?